Higher analytic stacks and GAGA theorems: Introduction

 Before stating the theorems, let us make precise what we mean by ``analytic'' and what we mean by ``stacks''.

 By ``analytic geometry'', we mean both complex analytic geometry and non-archimedean analytic geometry.
 We use the theory of Berkovich spaces \cite{Berkovich_Spectral_1990,Berkovich_Etale_1993} for non-archimedean analytic geometry.
 We will write \emph{\canal} to mean complex analytic; we will write \emph{\kanal} to mean non-archimedean analytic for a non-archimedean ground field $k$.
-We will simply say \emph{analytic} when the statements apply to both \canal and \kanal situations at the same time.
+We will simply say \emph{analytic} when the statements apply to both \canal and \kanal situations simultaneously.

 By ``stacks'', we mean higher stacks in the sense of Simpson \cite{Simpson_Algebraic_1996}.
 It is a vast generalization of the classical notion of stacks usually defined as categories fibered in groupoids satisfying certain conditions \cite{Deligne_Irreducibility_1969,Artin_Versal_1974,Laumon_Champs_2000,stacks-project}.
 We choose to work with higher stacks not only because it is more general, but also because it makes many constructions and proofs clearer both technically and conceptually.